If you want to listen to the audio version of ULTIMATE STARTUP PRESS RELEASE GUIDE, press play here.

 It’s common practice to send an “embargoed” pitch out, ahead of your planned announcement date.
 This gives journalists plenty of time to write it up before the date you make the announcement public.
-If you do this, clearly mark the email as embargoed in the subject and first line, and state the date you’re going to publicly announce this.
+If you do this, clearly mark the email as embargoed in the subject and first line.
+Likewise, state the date you’re going to publicly announce this.

-If you don’t send an embargoed version out, send the press release to journalists before you publish it on your own site or social channels.
+If you don’t send an embargoed version out, send the press release to journalists before publishing it on your own site or social channels.
 If you’ve already put the news out there, journalists will be less keen to publish it as a story.

 Don’t send it to multiple reporters at the same publication.
 This doesn’t increase your chances.
-In fact, it lowers them, as this is known to really annoy journalists.
+In fact, it lowers them and annoys journalists to no end.

 If you haven’t heard anything after 3 or 4 days, then there’s no harm in sending a chaser.
 But take a common-sense approach to this.
 Just send one chaser, and make it brief and friendly.
-Never hound a journalist, as your emails will probably end up getting blocked.
+Never hound a journalist, as they will end up blocking your emails.